dewitt4/dewitt4/README.md

 ### Hi there GitHubers 👋

-- 🔭 I’m currently working on Web3 applications
+- 🔭 Currently working on Web3 applications
-- 🌱 I’m currently learning Data Engineering | Blockchain
+- 🌱 I’m currently OpenAI integrations
 - 😄 My top skills: being adaptable
 - ⚡ Fun fact: By the time the future gets here it will be the present
 - ⚡ Fun fact: I've been so busy at my "day job" that I haven't been on GitHub as much as I would like.
 That changes....Now!
-8/11/22
+5/22/2023

 <!--